iWAM Psychometric Profile & Coaching Package

 What is the iWAM?

-The Inventory for Work Attitude & Motivation (iWAM) is a questionnaire used for job-related activities, such as recruitment, coaching and training projects.
+The Inventory for Work Attitude & Motivation (iWAM) is a Psychometric Profiling tool based on a questionnaire used for job-related activities, such as recruitment, coaching and training projects.
 It is based on meta-programmes, a model of thinking styles (48 parameters are measured and explained).

 What are meta-programmes?